Miriam-Zu/Breast/README.md

 - **ML_breast.ipynb**
   - This Jupyter Notebook contain Python scripts for machine learning.
-  - The data resulting from `immunarch_analysis.Rmd` is processed through this notebook.
+  - The data resulting from `create_df.Rmd` is processed through this notebook.
   - Machine learning algorithms are applied for classification using the `atom` package.

 ## Usage